elmtree-askmo/cloudcannon-app/content/learn/education-studies/what-types-of-student-support-services-are-available-and-how-can-students-access-them-effectively.md

 url: /learn/education-studies/questions/what-types-of-student-support-services-are-available-and-how-can-students-access-them-effectively
 score: -1.0
 related_article1:
-    id: 159958
+    id: 160069
-    title: How can students apply metacognition to evaluate and adjust their learning strategies?
+    title: >-
+        What are the main learning theories, and how can they be applied to enhance educational experiences?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-apply-metacognition-to-evaluate-and-adjust-their-learning-strategies
+    url: /learn/education-studies/questions/what-are-the-main-learning-theories-and-how-can-they-be-applied-to-enhance-educational-experiences
 related_article2:
-    id: 160074
+    id: 159959
-    title: What types of student support services are available, and how can students access them effectively?
+    title: >-
+        What are the essential skills involved in developing critical thinking, and how can questioning assumptions enhance these skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-types-of-student-support-services-are-available-and-how-can-students-access-them-effectively
+    url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking-and-how-can-questioning-assumptions-enhance-these-skills
 related_article3:
-    id: 160582
+    id: 160263
+    title: >-
-    title: How can students manage their time effectively during exams to maximize performance?
+        How can students prioritize tasks to improve their time management skills?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-manage-their-time-effectively-during-exams-to-maximize-performance
+    url: /learn/education-studies/questions/how-can-students-prioritize-tasks-to-improve-their-time-management-skills
 related_article4:
-    id: 160134
+    id: 160050
-    title: What are the benefits of summarizing and organizing notes effectively?
+    title: >-
+        What are the essential skills involved in developing critical thinking?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-summarizing-and-organizing-notes-effectively
+    url: /learn/education-studies/questions/what-are-the-essential-skills-involved-in-developing-critical-thinking
 related_article5:
-    id: 160145
+    id: 160047
+    title: >-
-    title: How can students identify their learning style and leverage their strengths to improve academic performance?
+        How can prioritizing tasks and avoiding procrastination improve time management?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-students-identify-their-learning-style-and-leverage-their-strengths-to-improve-academic-performance
+    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
 ---

 &nbsp;